 Maryland Jail and Inmate Records

 Jail and inmate records are official documents of information about a person’s current and sometimes past inmate status.
-A person who is in jail is an inmate who is deprived of their civil liberties.
-They are on trial for a crime or serving, which maintains an inmate database that is often searchable online a prison sentence after being convicted of a crime.
-Most states have a Department of Corrections Employment
+A person who is in jail or considered an inmate is someone deprived of his/her civil liberties while on trial for a crime, or a person serving a sentence after being convicted of a crime.
+The Maryland Department of Public Safety and Correctional Services

 Maryland Parole Information